The Mercato Italian Market is an Italian product and artisan market at Vancouver’s Italian Cultural Centre on a Friday in mid-June and late November.

 The Mercato Italian Market takes place at the Il Centro Italian Cultural Centre at 3075 Slocan Street which is just off Grandview Highway about a kilometre east of John Hendry Park and Trout Lake.

-The market happens outdoors in the Italian Cultural Centre’s parking lot in the summer months, but indoors in November.
+The market happens both indoors and outdoors at the Italian Cultural Centre’s in the summer (in years when it takes place), but just indoors in November or December.

-In 2018 the Mercato Italian Market takes place on the Fridays of June 15th, July 13th, August 17th and November 23rd.
-Each time it runs from 5:00 until 9:00 pm.
+In 2018 the Mercato Italian Market took place on the Fridays of June 15th, July 13th, August 17th and November 23rd.
+In 2019 the dates were just June 14th and December 4th.

 About the Italian Market

-The Mercato Italian Market is part farmers market and part night market.
-It’s similar to other outdoor farmers and artisan markets in the Lower Mainland, but with an Italian theme and an evening schedule.
+The Mercato Italian Market is part artisan market, part imported-goods market and part night market.
+It is similar to other food and artisan markets in the Lower Mainland, but with an Italian theme and an evening schedule.

 Italian Market History